-Description: This four-course suite is designed to provide FM personnel with basic knowledge of contingency
+Description: This four-course suite is designed to provide FM personnel with basic knowledge of contingency and emergency operations at both home station and deployed locations.
+Personnel must complete the Foundational portion of the course.
+Additionally, there are tracks aligning to the specific Unit Type Codes (TC) for Financial Analysis, Financial Operations, and Disbursing.
+Personnel should select the tracks that align best to their UTC and mission needs.
 Eligibility/Target Audience: All AF FM officer, enlisted, and civilians.
 Link for more info: https://lms-jets.cce.af.mil/moodle/